frk93/React-youtubeAPI/README.md

-## Make sure to add your Youtube API key in the APIcall.js file
+## Make sure to add your Youtube API key
 You can create a project on console.developers.google.com and then enable the youtube v3 API.

+This is the sample project to demonstrate the basics of React with API call.
+It show how to fetch the data and communicate through the components from parent to child and child to parent.

+It will also render a slight look of youtube as well.
+Go give it a try.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).